francescodevar/chatsonic/README.md

 # chatsonic

-artificial intelligence application "ChatSonic", the application has a free plan, which you have to generate your API-Key and paste it in the constants.dart file
+artificial intelligence application "ChatSonic", the application has no more free plan, which you have to generate your API-Key and paste it in the constants.dart file

 - Using API
 - Chat Statement